CianMcGriskin/NGramBuilder/README.md

 You are introduced to a menu of options:

-•	Specifying Text File Directory: This option prompts the user to enter what text files they would like to read (Must be .txt file)
+•	Specifying Text File Directory: This option prompts the user to enter what text files they would like to read (Must be .txt file) or directory where multiple text files are held

 •	Specify n-Gram Size: This lets the user set the n-gram size they would like, ideally 1-5